Do I select my Stream of Study?

 Chemistry provides you with a thorough understanding of the subject matter covered in Year 12.
 The course consists of two components: lecture/tutorial style classes, in which theoretical foundations will be established, and laboratory classes, in which practical skills will be developed.

 The Communication and Design course encourages you to develop critical thinking skills through study and analysis of culture and communication, with a focus on intercultural communication in a globalised world.
 The second semester is focused on developing creative thinking skills through the design of a creative portfolio.
 You are required to establish a position on a contemporary issue and to defend it using visual evidence.

 English for Tertiary Studies (ETS) has been designed to equip you with the necessary knowledge and skills to improve your academic performance at university.
 These include skills in reading academic texts; researching and referencing; note taking, summarising and paraphrasing; academic writing and participation in presentations and formal discussions.
 You will also be taught useful study techniques and time management methods to help maximise your academic success.

 Information Management (IM) introduces you to the essential use of computers and applications as tools for undertaking study at University and remaining connected in a globalised technological environment.

 You are able to choose Science Maths or Business Maths, depending on your course of study.
-Maths for Business is a prerequisite for most degrees within the Faculty of Business while Maths for Science is required for entry into all science and engineering degrees.
+Maths for Business is a prerequisite for most degrees within the Tasmanian School of Business and Economics while Maths for Science is required for entry into all science and engineering degrees.

 This course will be particularly useful if you are contemplating taking a degree in Medical Research, Pharmacy, Engineering or Science at UTAS.
 It will provide you with the skills and knowledge needed to proceed with confidence to undergraduate degrees requiring physics as a prerequisite.